mame0521/2018MCM/README.md

 To build up a model to describe how the energy profile has evolved, we take three main aspects into account:

-1.the relation between energy condition and the decrease of total energy consumed per dollar of real GDP
+(1) the relation between energy condition and the decrease of total energy consumed per dollar of real GDP

-2. the relation between energy condition and the increase of clean energy usage
+(2) the relation between energy condition and the increase of clean energy usage

-3. the relation between energy condition and the negative impact on GDP
+(3) the relation between energy condition and the negative impact on GDP

 Reconsider these relations, we can simplify them into two sides: the GDP growth and the consumption of non-renewable energy and clean energy.

 Thus, in this model, we choose non-renewable energy consumption per unit of GDP (NECP) to describe the cleanliness and efficiency of energy usage.
 As for the